-This Policy applies to all Personal Data that we collect from you in relation to your account registration, set up and operation of your Personal Account but excluding Publisher Personal Data (" Publisher Account Data").
+This Policy applies to all Personal Data that we collect from you in relation to your use of our website, your account registration, set up and operation of your Personal Account but excluding Publisher Personal Data (" Publisher Account Data").

 In the event of any conflict between the Terms and this Policy, the terms of this Policy take precedence in relation to the Publisher Account Data.
 Terms relating to the processing of your Publisher Personal Data are set out in clause 8 of the Terms.